Aurora, Ontario: Theatre

 Aurora has a long history of theatre, with its own community theatre group, Theatre Aurora.
 Founded in 1958 as the Aurora Drama Workshop, the group joined with the Aurora Musical Society in 1973 to form Theatre Aurora.
 The next year the group moved into its current home at the Factory Theatre on Henderson Drive.
 The group has performed a wide variety of shows, and currently produces five shows each year, along with two youth shows.

 A new performing-arts facility is to be built as part of the "Library Square" project.
 It is not currently determined if Theatre Aurora will relocate to the new facility or not once it is complete.

 Economy

 The auto parts giant Magna International, founded by Frank Stronach, is based in Aurora.

 TC Transcontinental has a printing plant for magazines in Aurora, formerly operated by Quebecor World and Quad/Graphics.

 Architecture

-The Aurora armoury is a recognized Federal Heritage building, listed in 1991 on the Register of the Government of Canada Heritage Buildings.
+The Aurora Armoury is a recognized Federal Heritage building, listed in 1991 on the Register of the Government of Canada Heritage Buildings.
+On October 17, 2025, Slabtown Armoury opened in the Aurora Armoury, a restaurant part of the Slabtown Cider Company.

 Aurora is also home to Hillary House and Koffler Museum of Medicine.
 Hillary House is recognized by the National Historic Sites and Monuments Board as one of Canada's best examples of Gothic Revival architecture.